SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 ## The Value of Shitty First Drafts

 Get something out there and iterate on it.
 Don't try to make it perfect.
 There is a cost to the delay.
-Shitty first drafts win every time.
+Shitty first drafts win over that every time.

+Don't get me wrong: great first drafts -- when they happen -- are even better!
+But too often things go undone or untried because we don't feel they're polished enough.

 I've re-learned this lesson a lot of times.
-I'll probably keep reloading it.
+I'll probably keep re-learning it.

 ## Feedback is a Gift.